Quantifying and Optimizing the Time-Coupled Flexibilities at the Distribution-Level for TSO-DSO Coordination

 \emph{Proof:} The proof can be derived by following the proof in \cite{bobo2021price}, which is trivial and is therefore omitted herein.

-Proposition \ref{prop:DSO_non_profit} ensures that, using the MFP for settlement, the total revenue earned from the transmission level is adequate to be distributed to each aggregator (\emph{revenue adequacy}).
-In the absence of binding voltage constraints, revenues from energy arbitrage and offering reserve capacities in the transmission system equals the total payments to all aggregators in the distribution system, indicating that the DSO does not make any profits in the flexibility market.
-Besides, when voltages reach their limits, the DSO will receive a surplus, which is conceptually similar to the TSO's congestion surplus and can be distributed to market participants or kept by the DSO for operating the flexibility market, upgrading the meters, etc. \cite{mousavi2021dso}.
+Proposition \ref{prop:DSO_non_profit} ensures that, using the MFPs for revenue allocation, the revenues earned from the TSO are adequate to be allocated to each aggregator (\emph{revenue adequacy}).
+Besides, in the absence of binding voltage constraints, the revenues obtained from the TSO can be fully allocated to all aggregators in the distribution system, indicating that the DSO does not make any profits in the flexibility activation process.
+When voltages reach their limits, the DSO will receive a surplus, which is conceptually similar to the TSO's congestion surplus and can be distributed to the aggregators or kept by the DSO for operating the flexibility coordination, upgrading the meters, etc. \cite{mousavi2021dso}.

-Finally, we emphasize that although MFPs are similar to DLMPs in many aspects, MFPs are defined based on the dual variables of the flexibility constraints \eqref{eq:LinDistFlow:10} and \eqref{eq:LinDistFlow:11}.
-This endows MFPs with the following significant property: \begin{remark} The MFPs of different aggregators may differ, even if they are at the same node in the distribution system. \end{remark}